 The Miller Analogies Test is usually preferred by adults who do not have recent experiences doing math.
 According to the MAT information booklet, "The MAT is a high-level mental ability test requiring the solution of problems stated as analogies.
 It consists of 120 partial analogies that are to be completed in 60 minutes.
 The MAT is intended to measure the ability to recognize relationships between ideas, fluency in the English language, and general knowledge of the humanities, natural sciences, mathematics, and social sciences."
-To prepare for the MAT, refer to Getting Ready.
+To prepare for the MAT, refer to the online MAT Study Guide and the links under Preparing for the test.
 For information on testing times and cost, refer to the WWU Testing Center.

 An alternative assessment is the Graduate Record Exam.
 According to the GRE information bulletin, the general GRE "measures verbal, quantitative, and analytical skills that have been acquired over a long period of time and are not related to any specific field of study."
 For more information refer to GRE Registration and Test Centers.